 By Rick Steves

-Quite a few things are worth arranging while you're still at home.
-Lining up these details before you travel is a big part of having a smooth trip.
+Quite a few things are worth arranging while you're still at home — lining up these details well ahead of time is a big part of having a smooth trip.

-If you're bringing the kids, make sure you have the right paperwork, including a passport for each one, a letter of consent if only one parent is traveling, and documentation for adopted children.
+If you're bringing the kids, make sure you have the right paperwork, including passports, and, if applicable, letter of consent to travel without both parents and documentation for adopted children.

 Take care of any medical needs.
-Visit your doctor to get a checkup, and see your dentist if you have any work that needs to be done.
-If you use prescription drugs, stock up before your trip.
-Pack along the prescription, plus one for contact lens or glasses if you wear them.
+Visit your doctor for a checkup, and see your dentist if you have any work that needs to be done.
+If you use prescription drugs, stock up before your trip, and pack along the prescription, plus one for contact lenses or glasses if you wear them.

-Because airline carry-on restrictions are always changing, visit the Transportation Security Administration's website for an up-to-date list of what you can bring on the plane with you…and what you must check.
+Check airline carry-on restrictions.
+The Transportation Security Administration's website has an up-to-date list of what you can bring on the plane with you…and what you must check.